Let’s Encrypt FAQ

 Is there a setup fee for Let’s Encrypt?

 No, as the process is entirely automated, we don’t charge a setup fee for Let’s Encrypt.
-Once-off set up fees apply for a Thawte WebServer Certificate or for a customer supplied certificate installation, which are manual processes to activate on our servers.
+Once-off set up fees apply for any alternative certificate installation.

 Can I use Let’s Encrypt for email encryption?